jeffwjohn/Portfolio/README.md

 # Portfolio

 ## Purpose
-A website that catalogs and showcases projects developed entirely or in part by Jeff.
+A website that catalogs and showcases projects developed entirely or in part by Jeff, and includes his short bio, a resume, and contact information.

 ## Built With
 * HTML